SCEDC/chkcwb/README.md

 # chkcwb

 chkcwb is a tool to check for data availability in CWB, typically near real time.
-Additionally, it can also be used to query for gaps and latency in data acquisition for a sncl.
+Additionally, it can also be used to query for gaps and latency in data acquisition for a station.

 It is consists of chkcwb.py, which is a wrapper script around CWBQuery.jar.
 It's written in python2.x. chkcwb is a shell script wrapper around chkcwb.py created for ease of use.